chrischow/wordle_solver/README.md

     return game.records()
 ```

-**Note:** It does not use brute force to enumerate all possibilities before deciding on all steps.
+**Note:** The bot does not use brute force to enumerate all possibilities before deciding on all steps.

 ### Ranking Algorithms
-After much testing, my sense is that the key component of a Wordle strategy is the ranking algorithm (or for humans, the decision process for what word to guess next).
+After much testing, my sense was that the key component of a Wordle strategy was the ranking algorithm (or for humans, the decision process for what word to guess next).
 We will discuss the evidence for this hypothesis in the next section.
-My Wordle bot has several built-in options: (1) letter frequency, (2) expected green, yellow, and grey (I term it GYX for simplicity) scores, and (3) max number of remaining candidates.
+My Wordle bot has several built-in options: (1) letter frequency, (2) expected green, yellow, and grey tiles, and (3) expected max number of remaining candidates.
 Each algorithm computes scores for all remaining candidates with respect to the remaining solutions.

 #### Letter Frequency
 This algorithm ranks words by how popular its constituent letters are.
 First, it counts the frequencies of letters for all remaining solutions to produce a lookup table with letters as keys and counts as values.
 Then, it scores each remaining candidate by taking the sum of frequency scores for the letters in that candidate words.
-Pick the candidate with the highest score.
+We pick the candidate with the highest score.

 #### Expected Green/Yellow/Grey Tile Scores
 This algorithm ranks words by the expected information gained, based on the number of green tiles and yellow tiles returned, averaged across all remaining solutions.
 I called this GYX scores for simplicity, and because of the way I coded grey (`X`) in the feedback for the `Wordle` class.
-For each remaining candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, and (2) calculates `GYX Score = 2 * No. of Greens + No. of Yellows` for each feedback.
+For each remaining candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, and (2) calculates `GYX Score = 2 * No. of Greens + No. of Yellows` for all remaining solutions *if* we had guessed that candidate.
 This produces a list of `N_s = No. of remaining solutions` scores per candidate.
 Finally, it (3) averages all the scores to produce a single score for that candidate.
-Pick the candidate with the highest score, because it is expected to return more information in the form of green and yellow tiles.
+We pick the candidate with the highest score, because it is expected to return more information in the form of green and yellow tiles.

 #### Max Number of Remaining Candidates
 This algorithm ranks candidates by how many possibilities they would eliminate / leave behind if guessed, averaged across all remaining solutions.
 The idea is to choose words that cut the candidate set down the most.
-For each candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, (2) uses the feedback to filter (a copy of) the remaining candidate set, and (3) counts the number of remaining candidates.
+For each candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, (2) uses the feedback to filter (a copy of) the remaining candidate set, and (3) counts the resulting number of candidates remaining.
 That results in a list of `N_s` counts (of remaining candidates) for that candidate.
 Finally, the algorithm (4) takes the average of all these counts.
-Pick the candidate with the lowest score, because it eliminates the most possibilities in the worst case.
+We pick the candidate with the lowest score, because it eliminates the most possibilities in the worst case.

 ### Decision Rules
-Through some other tests, I discovered some rules that led to improvements in the strategies.
-However, in view of the amount of content already covered in this post, I'll save these insights for a follow-up post.
+I tested only one decision rule: whenever there were only 10 solutions left, the bot guessed the most popular word.
+Popularity was measured by word frequencies in Wikipedia articles.
+This was obtained from [Lexipedia](https://en.lexipedia.org/).

 ## Simulations
 I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **three times**: once for each ranking algorithm.
 Overall, that's 17 "best" words by 2,315 solution words by 3 ranking algorithms for a total of **118,065 games of Wordle**.